 Procarbazine, lomustine (also known as CCNU) and vincristine is a combination of chemotherapy drugs.Cancer Research UK

 Temozolomide (TMZ) is a chemotherapy drug that has been shown to improve average survival rate for people with some high grade brain tumours.The Brain Tumour Charity

-3. We could do nothing.
+3. We could do nothing and decline treatment entirely.

 We chose door number 3.